One dead at Port Charlotte bar, early Saturday investigation continues

-PORT CHARLOTTE — Charlotte County investigators continue to chase leads and review video footage in the deadly shooting early Saturday at Over the Bridge in Port Charlotte's School House Square.
+PORT CHARLOTTE — Charlotte County investigators continued to chase leads and review security footage in a deadly shooting early Saturday in the parking lot in front of the Over the Bridge sports bar in Port Charlotte’s School House Square.

+There was one confirmed death.
+Deputies had not confirmed that man’s name, however, but said he was in his 30s.

+“We will investigate this senseless act meticulously,” said Charlotte County Sheriff Bill Prummell, “following all leads and evaluating every piece of evidence to bring the shooter to justice.”

-CCSO investigators believe the shooting started with an argument and was isolated.
-There is no public threat.
+The bar’s owner, Charlie Johnson, said an argument between the suspect and victim may have been about money.
+CCSO investigators believe the shooting at the bar off Kings Highway and Harborview Road was isolated and there was no public threat.

-Bar patrons gathered inside for a hip-hop concert when things turned ugly, CCSO said, and then moved to the parking lot.
+Bar patrons were inside for a hip-hop concert when things turned ugly, CCSO said, and then moved to the parking lot.

 “Everybody ran and drove off prior to deputies arriving,” Bennett said.

 Parts of the retail strip were still blocked early Saturday as CCSO investigators conducted interviews, but cleared out before 10 a.m.
-Sheriff's investigators are reviewing video footage from the surrounding buildings and are following leads, police said.
+Sheriff’s investigators are reviewing security video from a nearby daycare and surrounding buildings and are following leads, police said.

-Over the Bridge Bar & Grill owner Charles Johnson on Saturday announced that his establishment had changed its hours and the management team.
+Johnson re-opened his bar Saturday, but announced that his establishment had changed its hours and the management team.

+“We’re closing earlier,” Johnson said of his club that hosts live entertainment, as well as big-screen television events such as Sunday Florida Browns Back Club festivities.
+Johnson was not at the club when the shooting happened, but said the gunshots outside were not heard inside.

 “It is my responsibility as the owner to keep a safe establishment for our patrons to come and enjoy,” Johnson posted on social media.
 “We will no longer be involved with the late-night scene.”